drupal-modules/ads/README.md

 responsible for configuring all those modules.
 See also the "Make files" section at the end of this document.

-Before building the recruiter distribution you need Drush (version 5+):
+Before building the distribution you need Drush (at least version 5+):

  * http://drupal.org/project/drush